 Understanding Your Company's Yearly Inventory Holding Costs

-Yearly inventory holding costs are different from one company to the next and can be anywhere from 25% to 40% of the inventory value on hand.
-Because this range is so wide, a company must track its yearly costs to get a more accurate estimate.
-However, for the most part, companies typically fall between these two ranges, with most enterprises assuming their inventory holding costs to be approximately 30% to 35% a year.
+For the most part, companies typically fall between these two ranges, with most enterprises assuming their inventory holding costs to be approximately 30% to 35% a year.
 As such, companies often apply a standard 3% monthly holding cost.
-However, your company's costs may be higher, or lower, so it is a good idea to track your costs.
-This is exactly what the first sample sheet allows you to do.
+However, your company's costs may be higher or lower, so tracking your costs is a good idea.
+This is precisely what the first sample sheet allows you to do.

-The first sample excel sheet is focused entirely on defining your company's specific inventory holding costs.
-While most companies stick with the aforementioned 3%, it's a good idea to go through the exercise of itemizing your company's specific costs.
 You'll do this by itemizing 1) your company's cost of money and financing (cost of capital), 2) costs of ruined inventory, 3) costs of electricity, 4) costs of lost customers due to low inventory counts, 4) costs of freight on incoming shipments of materials and outgoing shipments of finished goods 5) costs of warehouse over time, 6) costs of damaged inventory and 7), costs of deadstock, obsolete inventory, and pilferage (theft).

 First Excel Sheet Summarizing Your Holding Costs

-First, input your average monthly inventory value on hand in the first highlighted blue area.
-In this case, it's $750,000.00.
-The second blue highlighted area is where you input your company's cost of capital.
-In this case, our company is paying 5% to finance its inventory.
-The rest of the sections is where you input your total dollar values for each category.
+The rest of the sections are where you input your total dollar values for each category.
 This sample sheet also includes two pie charts (not shown).
-One is for summarizing your holding costs by percentages and the other is for your holding costs by expenditures ($$$).
+One is for summarizing your holding costs by percentages, and the other is for your holding costs by expenditures ($$$).

 Here is the first sheet: Download Sample Excel Sheet Calculating Inventory Holding Costs